EVENTS

 Pınar Banu Yaşar is an educator, poet, and pole dancer.
 A Best of the Net Nominee, a Poetry Online Launch Prize Finalist, and a Storm Cellar Quarterly Flash Fiction finalist, Yaşar has been published in print and online.
 Most recently their work can be found in the Futurities Issue of Mizna as well as Sleeping In The Courtyard, an anthology of Kurdish women and nonbinary writers from University of Arkansas Press.
 Yaşar has received continued support from Tin House Summer Writers Workshop as well as Kenyon Review Writers Workshop since 2019.

 The George Mason University Kurdish Student Organization will host a book launch party to celebrate the release of Sleeping in the Courtyard.
-The event will include a reading by one of the book’s contributors, Zhawen Shali.
+The event will include a discussion, reading, Q&A, and a reading by one of the book’s contributors, Zhawen Shali.

 Zhawen Shali is a Kurdish poet and journalist.
 She was born in 1986 in the city of Suleimani in Southern Kurdistan.
 She graduated from Sulemani Polytechnic University and worked as a journalist for several Kurdish outlets.
 She published her first book, The Autumn of My Life, in 2008 (Sulaimani Pen House).
 Her second book, Neither You Nor Rain Stayed, was published in 2013 by the Kurdish Writer’s Union in Erbil.
 She has won several national and international prizes in literature.
 Her poems have been translated into English and published in Circumference Magazine and included in the anthology Sleeping in the Courtyard: Contemporary Kurdish Poets in Diaspora.
 She currently lives in the US.